berkeman/glansigt/_posts/2019-06-28-image_processing.markdown

 ---
 layout: post
-title:  "Parallel Image Processing using the Accelerator"
+title:  "Parallel Image Processing using the Accelerator Part 1:  The Basics"
 date:   2019-06-28 00:00:00
 categories: processing
 ---

-The Accelerator is ideal for batch processing of large quantities of images for two reasons
+The Accelerator is ideal for batch processing of large quantities of images for two main reasons:

-  - processing is carried out in parallel, and
+  - Processing is carried out in parallel, and
   - book keeping of relations between input and output images is automatic.

-in this post we will look at how this can be carried out in practice.
+How this is carried out in practice is the topic for this and the next post, "NN something something..".
+This post will provide the basics, and the next will show...

 ### Parallel Image Processing Example

+We'll start with something simple.
 Let's assume that we want to create thumbnails of a large number of jpeg images stored in a certain directory.
-This is an operation that is ideal for parallel processing, since resampling an image is a computationally expensive task and images are independent of each other.
+This task is ideal for parallel processing, since resampling an image is a computationally expensive task and images are independent of each other.

-At setup time, the Accelerator is configured with the number of parallel processes to use.
-Typically, this number is equal or close to the number of available CPU cores on the computer.
-To keep things simple, let's assume that this number is three.
+Throughout this post, we'll assume that the number of parallel processes is three (3) to keep things simple.
+In an actual setup, this number is equal or close to the number of available CPU cores on the computer.
+OA

 ### Two Storage Models